Brian McEniff: Playing career

 McEniff supported Tyrone against Louth in the 1957 All-Ireland Senior Football Championship semi-final, his first visit to Croke Park.

 After returning from Canada in the mid-1960s, McEniff took up an interest in playing the sport.

 His position was in defence as a wing-back.

 McEniff won numerous titles with the famous St Joseph's combination of Bundoran and Ballyshannon, both in Donegal and Ulster.
-He won Donegal Senior Football Championships with St Joseph's in 1965, 1968, 1970, 1973, 1974, 1975 and 1976.
-He won his last County Senior Football Championship with Réalt na Mara in 1979, which included the late Brendan McHugh and Seamus Reilly, both county representatives for Sligo, Mayo and Donegal.
+He won Donegal Senior Football Championship titles with St Joseph's in 1965, 1968, 1970, 1973, 1974, 1975 and 1976.
+He won his last Donegal SFC title with Réalt na Mara in 1979, which included the late Brendan McHugh and Seamus Reilly, both county representatives for Sligo, Mayo and Donegal.
 He captained St Joseph's to the 1968 Ulster Senior Club Football Championship final.

 He continued working to promote his club long into retirement.
 He managed them as recently as 2013.

 McEniff was player-manager of the first Donegal team to win an Ulster Senior Football Championship title in 1972.
 He received an All Star award in 1972.

-He was also player-manager of the 1974 Ulster SFC winning team.
+He was also player–manager of the 1974 Ulster SFC winning team.
 He was wing-back in the final as Donegal defeated Down.

 Management career

 In 1975, the Donegal County Board ousted McEniff as manager.

-In 1975, he assisted as a mentor the Sligo county team that won that county's second Connacht Senior Football Championship.
+In 1975, he assisted as a mentor the Sligo county team that won that county's second Connacht Senior Football Championship title.
 Upon being made aware that he would be taking charge of Sligo's training sessions, Barnes Murphy, the team captain, talked to McEniff.
 Murphy brought McEniff to Croke Park for the 1975 All-Ireland Senior Football Championship semi-final against Kerry ("although some of our friends in Sligo weren't too happy about that", Murphy told The Irish Times in 2007).
 McEniff, according to Murphy, could not provide advice to the team at half-time: "And I can tell you why, because they [Murphy had also brought along John "Tull" Dunne] were snubbed.
 They wanted to make a few changes, and I was wondering where these men where, to give us some advice".
 Sligo were routed by The Kingdom, 3–13 to 0–5.

 He later returned as Donegal manager, for the first time as a non-playing member of the team.
 He was manager in 1977.
 He was manager again by late 1982.
-He led Donegal to a third Ulster SFC in 1983.
+He led Donegal to a third Ulster SFC title in 1983.
 They narrowly lost to Galway in the 1983 All-Ireland Senior Football Championship semi-final.